njh/EtherCard/README.md

     SO  - Pin 12
     SI  - Pin 11
     CS  - Pin  8 # Selectable with the ether.begin() function

+### PIN Connections using an Arduino Mega

+    VCC -   3.3V
+    GND -    GND
+    SCK - Pin 52
+    SO  - Pin 50
+    SI  - Pin 51
+    CS  - Pin 53 # Selectable with the ether.begin() function
+    # The default CS pin defaults to 8, so you have to set it on a mega:
+    ether.begin(sizeof Ethernet::buffer, mymac, 53)

 ## Support